Florian-Thake/BenchmarkScripts-TeaScript-VS-ChaiScript-VS-Jinx/README.md

 *Note: That benchmark was done before Jinx was included as a testable script language.*

 # A note to TeaScript
-The header only C++ Library of TeaScript is not public released yet.
-But you can verify and test TeaScript by using the already published Host Application for execute standalone TeaScript files.
+TeaScript is now public available as C++ header only Library. <br>

-You can download the latest preview release here: https://tea-age.solutions/downloads/
+You can download the latest release here: https://tea-age.solutions/downloads/ <br>

-The download packages (no installation required!) includes - beside other example scripts - a fibonacci test script with time measurement.
+or use the snapshot on Github: https://github.com/Florian-Thake/TeaScript-Cpp-Library

 # License
 SPDX-FileCopyrightText: Copyright (C) 2023 Florian Thake, <contact |at| tea-age.solutions>.